eddyystop/feathers-hooks-populate/README.md

 });
 ```

-The populate above will only be performed for users whose `permissions` contains `'invoices'`.
+The populate above will only be performed for users whose `roles` contains `'invoices'`.

 #### Relation